These fun and exciting things to do in Regina, Saskatchewan, will help you plan an exciting visit to the capital of Saskatchewan.

 Along with the art displays, the MacKenzie gallery also features a 185-seat theatre, a gift shop, and an educational centre.

 The MacKenzie Gallery has a proud history of representing Aboriginal artists, both local and abroad.
 You’ll find wonderful examples of Indigenous artwork, masks, paintings, and sculptures.
+Another incredible art gallery in Saskatchewan is Remai Modern in Saskatoon, which houses more than 8,000 works of art, including the largest collection of Picasso linocuts.

 Royal Saskatchewan Museum